EleutherAI/website/content-blog/rotary-embeddings.md

 ### Runtime
 In general, we find that the runtime cost of rotary embeddings is fairly negligible.
 With the above implementation, we find that applying the rotary embeddings is naively about 4-5x the cost of applying additive positional embeddings.
 With the addition of a fusing optimizer like Torchscript, the runtime can be reduced to about 2-2.5x the runtime of additive positional embeddings.
 Concretely, for query and key tensors of shape $[2048, 16, 12, 64]$, applying rotary embeddings take 5.3 milliseconds, while applying additive positional embeddings takes 2.1 milliseconds.

 Unlike standard positional embeddings, however,  rotary embeddings must be applied at every layer.
 As large transformer models are typically dominated by matrix multiplies, we find that the overall overhead remains negligible.
-With fusion, we find that rotary embeddings imposes a 1-3\% overhead across a range of transformer sizes.
+With fusion, we find that rotary embeddings impose a 1-3\% overhead across a range of transformer sizes.

 <br> <br>